takeshixx/knxmap/README.md

 KNXmap is based on the [asyncio](https://docs.python.org/3/library/asyncio.html) module which is available for Python 3.3 and newer.
 Users of Python 3.3 must install `asyncio` from [PyPI](https://pypi.python.org/pypi), Python 3.4 ships it in the standard library by default.
 Therefore KNXmap requires Python 3.3 or any newer version of Python.

+## KNX

+KNX is a standardized (EN 50090, ISO/IEC 14543), OSI-based network communications protocol for building automation.
+KNX is the successor to, and convergence of, three previous standards: the European Home Systems Protocol (EHS), BatiBUS, and the European Installation Bus (EIB or Instabus).
+The KNX standard is administered by the [KNX Association](https://www.knx.org/knx-en/index.php). ([Source](https://en.wikipedia.org/wiki/KNX_\(standard\)))

-## KNXnet/IP
+### KNXnet/IP

-KNXnet/IP is a standard that defines IP as a medium for [KNX](https://www.knx.org/knx-en/index.php) related communication.
-It basically allows administrators to administrate KNX devices via IP driven networks.
+KNXnet/IP defines Ethernet as physical communication media.
+It basically allows administrators to manage KNX bus devices via IP driven networks.

-Unfourtunately the standard is properitary which makes it impossible to be included in this repository.
+**Note**: Unfourtunately the standard is proprietary which makes it impossible to be included in this repository.

 ## Scanning Modes

 KNXmap supports three different scanning modes:

+* Identifying KNX gateways via unicast discovery messages (default scan mode)
+* Scan for bus devices attached to KNX gateways (with optional device fingerprinting)
 * Searching KNX gateways via multicast messages (with `--search`)
-* Identifying KNX gateways with discovery messages (default scan mode)
-* Scan for bus devices attached to KNX gateways

 ### Discovery Mode